kartheek3197/text-generation-service/README.md

    2. **Contextual Importance**: If there is more importance to the internal database, then a **RAG (Rretrieval-Augmented-Generation)** model can be built which gets more accurate response since it will be taken from the internal data.
    3. **Fine-Tuning**: Using Open-source models and fine-tuning with the internal data would give use more appropriate responses from the LLMs.
    4. **Conversational Buffer Memory and Few shot learning**: Using large contexual length LLMs can help us built conversational chatbots along with few shot learning which will drastically improve the response from the service.

+---

+## Contact:

+This has been done for a demo purpose.
+Please do reach to kartheek3197@gmail.com for any queries.